Polistes biglumis: Distribution and habitat

 This species resides mainly in mountainous zones in Southern Europe, especially in Italy and France, including the relatively cooler climate of the Alps and the relatively warmer climate of the Apennines (although neither climate is temperate, making P. biglumis anomalous among Polistes species).
 Montgenèvre, a commune located in the French Cottian Alps, has been used extensively as a region to study the behavior of the wasp in its natural environment.
 In addition, P. biglumis can be found extending into Uzbekistan, Sweden, Germany, and Austria.
 While a few ecologists attribute the name P. biglumis to a wasp species inhabiting Okkaido, Japan, as well, the Japanese species is an undescribed species more closely related to P. nimpha than to the predominantly European P. biglumis described here.
 The species found in Japan has been closely studied alongside Polistes snelleni, another common Japanese paper wasp.

 The wasps of this species generally nest on the sides of rocks in meadows in the mountains or in alpine areas consisting of Pinus sylvestris and Larix decidua.
-The colonies inhabiting these nests are both small and rare, owing to the fact that the colony cycle for the wasp is truncated to only four months.
+The colonies inhabiting these nests are both small and rare, as the colony cycle for the wasp is truncated to only four months.
 On average, the colonies consist of about 30 individuals.